oceanbase/obdeploy/docs/docs-en/obd-commands/cluster-commands.md

 ## `obd cluster restart`

 Restarts a running cluster.
+By default, OBD restarts without any parameters.
 After you run the edit-config command to modify the configuration information of a running cluster, you can run the `restart` command for the modification to take effect.

 > **NOTE:** Some configuration items may not take effect after you run the `restart` command.
 You even need to redeploy the cluster for some configuration items to take effect.
 Perform operations based on the result returned by the edit-config command.